bhawnadangarh/sprint_5/midleware-poc.md

 ---

-## 2. Objective
+## 2. Purpose

-The objective of this POC is to establish a complete Redis monitoring and alerting setup that can:
+The purpose of this POC is to demonstrate how Redis can be monitored using **Redis Exporter, Prometheus, Grafana, and Alertmanager**.

+Redis monitoring helps track key performance and health metrics, including:

+- **Memory Usage** – Monitors Redis memory consumption and utilization.
+- **Connected Clients** – Tracks the number of active Redis client connections.
-- Monitor Redis health and performance metrics.
+- **Commands** – Monitors Redis command activity and requests per second.
-- Export Redis metrics to Prometheus using Redis Exporter.
-- Collect and evaluate metrics using Prometheus.
-- Visualize Redis metrics through Grafana dashboards.
+- **Keys** – Tracks the number of keys stored in Redis.
+- **Evictions and Expired Keys** – Helps identify keys removed due to memory limits or expiration.
+- **Network I/O** – Monitors Redis network activity.
-- Configure alerts for high memory usage and excessive client connections.
+- **Alerts** – Detects critical conditions such as high memory usage and excessive client connections and sends notifications through Alertmanager.

-- Send email notifications through Alertmanager when alert conditions are met.
+This POC provides a complete monitoring flow from **Redis metrics collection to visualization and alert notification**.

 ---